 One of the most important things to understand about the creation of “topics” from a body of text is that they are sorted probabilistically.
 While as readers we will eventually ascribe meaning to the clustered topics, the models being created by LDA are looking for clusters of words that tend to co-occur, considering this measure probabilistically within small text chunks and then the corpus as a whole.
 The final “topics” of any given run of the algorithm are merely a measure of probably-related words.
 It can be helpful to think of topic modeling as working in the opposite direction of human readers: while we would move through a document and sort words according to different categories we’d expect to find, topic modeling algorithms work narrowly at the level of text, coaxing out likely topic areas by shared space.

-The topic modeling of the closed captions from KUWTK was perhaps the most revelatory to the non-Kardashian viewer, revealing entire plot arcs throughout the show’s twelve seasons.
+The topic modeling of the closed captions from KUWTK was perhaps the most revelatory to the non-Kardashian viewer, revealing entire plot arcs throughout the show’s eleven seasons.
 The topics included their business ventures (the DASH boutique), planning weddings, modeling, their social lives, vacations, and more generally, all the men in their lives.
-The only male Kardashian not related by marriage, Rob, was tied directly to his depression and weight problems, which the women are constantly disparaging him for.
+The only male Kardashian not related by marriage, Rob, was tied directly to his depression and weight problems, for which the women are constantly disparaging him.
 The topic cluster “liar sexual video reggie” points us to the early seasons of KUWTK in which the Kardashians are thrust into the public eye due to the release of Kim Kardashian’s sex tape.

 Sample Topics from KUWTK